anwarraif/dsf-dibimbing-111/README.md

 ## dsf heading 2
 ### dsf heading 3

 EDA is Exploratory and Explanatory Data Analysis.
 I'm using Global Super Store from Kaggle.com .
 Superstores industry comprises of companies that operateby having large size spaces which store and supply large amounts of goods.
-I'm using The dataset from this link : https://www.kaggle.com/datasets/shekpaul/global-superstore
+Link dataset for this project : https://docs.google.com/spreadsheets/d/1FYGL0CgsEm1PaLwYX4kIkFRNqvshr1jM/edit?usp=sharing&ouid=113728901817848496836&rtpof=true&sd=true

 The superstore industry is comprised of extensive stores that sell a typical product line of grocery items and merchandise products, such as food, games, pharmaceuticals, apparel, toys, furniture, technology, and appliances.